 Data models are a representation of objects that can be configured or monitored within a system.
 Within the IETF, YANG [RFC6020] is the language of choice for documenting data models, and YANG models have been produced to allow configuration or modeling of a variety of network devices, protocol instances, and network services.
 YANG data models have been classified in [RFC8199] and [RFC8309].

 Framework for Abstraction and Control of Traffic Engineered Networks (ACTN) [RFC8453] introduces an architecture to support virtual network services and connectivity services.
 [ACTN-VN-YANG] defines a YANG model and describes how customers or end-to-end orchestrators can request and/or instantiate a generic virtual network service.
 [ACTN-Applicability] describes the way IETF YANG models of different classifications can be applied to the ACTN interfaces.
 In particular, it describes how customer service models can be mapped into the CNC-MDSC Interface (CMI) of the ACTN architecture.

+The models presented in this document are also applicable in generic context [RFC8309] as part of Customer Service Model used between Service Orchestrator and Customer.

 [RFC8299] provides a L3VPN service delivery YANG model for PE-based VPNs.
 The scope of that draft is limited to a set of domains under control of the same network operator to deliver services requiring TE tunnels.